Deekshithrathod/deekshithrathod/README.md

 Full-Stack Web Developer
 ------------------------

 I've been learning to code for 2 years, after switching careers.
-I started with HTML, but have really found a passion for backend development.
+I started with HTML, but have really found a passion for Full-Stack development.

 * ✉️  You can contact me at [deekshithrathod@gmail.com](mailto:deekshithrathod@gmail.com)
 * 🧠  I'm learning Web3 stuff : Motoko, Internet Computer Protocol (ICP)